 RePEc web page: download papers

 Robert Witt is Professor of Economics at the University of Surrey.
 He has also been a Visiting Professor at Florida International University (FIU) in Miami.
 From August 2008 to July 2013, he served as Head of the School of Economics at Surrey.
 Professor Witt was educated at Netherhall School, Cambridge, Kingston Polytechnic, and the University of Essex.
 He worked subsequently as an economic analyst in the City, taught at the City of London Polytechnic and then moved to the University of St. Andrews before being appointed Lecturer in the economics department at Surrey University in 1992.
-In 2010 he was promoted to Professor.
+In 2010 he was promoted to full Professor.
 He has served as a consultant to the US Department of Health and Human Services, the Home Office and the Department for Business Innovation and Skills.
 His research is mainly in the areas of labour economics, economics of crime, and sports economics.

 Labour economics, economics of crime, and economics of sport.

 - 'Team Performance and Race: Evidence from the English and French National Soccer Teams'.
 Applied Economics, 46 (13), pp. 1535-1546. .
 (2014)